smitelli/scottsmitelli.com/src/content/articles/keep-ai-away-from-my-cat-turds/index.md

 It occurs to me that, whenever anybody asks me what I do for a living and I wave my hand and say "Computers," this is what I'm trying to avoid needing to have to explain.
 None of these words mean anything to most people.
 If one were to take the time to carefully define them all and how they fit together semantically, they describe concepts so abstract and detached from any kind of tangible experience that you'd hit a second wall trying to explain it.

 "Oh, but wait, we have the `nindent` function.
 I could just count up the indentation level of the outer list and...
-Ah, shit, I forgot this template is transcluded in more than one place and the nesting levels would be different."
+Ah, hell, I forgot this template is transcluded in more than one place and the nesting levels would be different."
 I briefly try to think of which chucklefuck I could blame this design on, but truth be told I rubber-stamped enough questionable pull requests in my time here that a fair amount of this situation is my own damn fault.

 Huh.
 I really do wonder what I would sound like trying to explain this to a layperson.
 I suppose if I was very excited about it, I might come across like an excited kid going on and on about all the different Pok&eacute;mon he knows about.
 But without that spark of passion, I would probably sound like a raving lunatic.
 These aren't real words.
 I'm not describing a real concept.
 I'm imagining little floating boxes, becoming physically irritated at the yellow one, and _none of it is real._